-Please provide input on the issue of STRs and ADUs.
+Please provide input/recommendations on the issue of STRs and ADUs.
 And you are welcome to ask questions and provide any other input that you have.
-Once I get this finalized with Coastal Commission staff, it will be sent to HCD for their review.

 Attachments

 - Draft ADU ordinance (19 pages)

 - ADU Figure 1 (1 page)

 - Coastal Commission ADU Memo (10 pages)